jjzhang-SCUT/Image-Synthesis-for-Re-identification_Papers/README.md

     - Key points:
          - Four parts of LOSS:
-           - 1.View-independent(equal id of input view and generating view after encoding);
+           - 1. View-independent(equal id of input view and generating view after encoding);
-           - 2.Recontruction(Minimize the distance between generating view and ground truth(directly and using VGG16), input view and reconstructing input view by DECODER, input view and re-generating input view through generating view.);
+           - 2. Recontruction(Minimize the distance between generating view and ground truth(directly and using VGG16), input view and reconstructing input view by DECODER, input view and re-generating input view through generating view.);
-           - 3.GAN loss(improve realism);
+           - 3. GAN loss(improve realism);
-           - 4.Pose prediction loss(second discriminator predicts target views(P_B) when inputting GT and generating images)..
+           - 4. Pose prediction loss(second discriminator predicts target views(P_B) when inputting GT and generating images)..
          - Use an ENCODER for the disentangling task(extracting view-independent intrinsic features) and a DECODER for the rendering task(generating target view).
     </details>